 Baum never gives the Cowardly Lion a back story.
+Why not?
 Do I want to create one for him?
-The others have back stories based on the the original works.
-What would make Lion so fearful?
+The others have backstories based on the original works.
+What would make a Lion so fearful?
 Would he be born fearful and then be rejected by his pride?
 Or was he a completely normal lion cub and then something happened to make him fearful?

 “How far is it to the Emerald City?
 Do you know, Woodman?” asked Dorothy.